wttech/gradle-aem-plugin/src/main/resources/com/cognifide/gradle/aem/environment/README.md

 ## Developing httpd/dispatcher configuration

 If you need to make changes to httpd/dispatcher configuration:

+**NOTE** On Windows accept Docker to access files from your machine, as dispatcher configuration is directly bind mounted from the project

 1. Run `gradlew aemDispatcherDev`
-2. On Windows accept Docker to access files from your machine, as dispatcher configuration is directly bind mounted from the project
+2. update your service health checks as required - yes, TDD :-)
-2. edit files in the [dispatcher/conf](dispatcher/conf) directory
+3. edit files in the [dispatcher/conf](dispatcher/conf) directory
-2. `cd dispatcher`
-3. build your new image using `docker build --tag=image_name:version .`
-4. update [docker-compose.yml](docker-compose.yml) to use your dispatcher image
+4. look your tests passing/failing
+5. (optional) check httpd/dispatcher logs in [build/logs](build/logs)
+6. (optional) check dispatchers cache in [build/cache](build/cache)
+7. drink a coffee and feel the flow

 ## Using Docker Stack directly
 1. First of all init Docker Swarm:
 `docker swarm init`

 2. Then setup the local environment:
-`docker stack deploy -c docker-compose.yml local-setup`
+`docker stack deploy -c docker-compose.yml aem-local-setup`

 3. To stop it run:
-`docker stack rm local-setup`
+`docker stack rm aem-local-setup`